jradhima/jradhima.github.io/content/posts/labels-not-boxes.md

 The distinction between **mutable** and **immutable** objects is crucial here.

   * **Immutable objects** (like strings, integers, and tuples) cannot be changed after they are created.
-When you "modify" them, you are actually creating a new object and **reassigning** the variable.
+When you "modify" them, you are actually creating a new object and **reassigning** the variable (keep this in mind, it's a very important concept).
   * **Mutable objects** (like lists, dictionaries, and sets) can be changed in place without creating a new object.

 Let's see this with a list: